 Chapter President: Sandy Richardson

-Being part of a chapter where members can come together and gain feedback is one of the unique features SCWW has to offer.
-SCWW currently has 19 active chapters throughout South Carolina, and each chapter does things a little differently.
+Being part of a chapter where members can come together and gain feedback is one of the unique features SCWA has to offer.
+SCWA currently has 19 active chapters throughout South Carolina, and each chapter does things a little differently.

 The Sumter chapter has been together for three years, and currently they have nine active members, Sandy Richardson has been the chapter leader since their inception.
 Sumter members meet twice a month and vary their meetings between member homes.
 Their group has seven published writers, two who have joined their ranks in the last year.
 One is self-published, the others are published traditionally.
 Within their group are writers of fiction, nonfiction, poetry and plays; a variety of genres that keep their meetings interesting and varied.

 Since most of the Sumter members are involved in lengthy works, they’ve elected to provide written critiques for each other.
 Their process is simple.
 Several days before their scheduled meeting, they email up to fifteen double-spaced pages to each member.
 Then, according to guidelines they’ve already established, each member brings written critiques addressing any major issues, and also specific questions and concerns the writer may have.
 The author who submitted is able to leave the meeting with at least one typed pages from each of the other members who reviewed the work.